resume-unilu/miller/client/src/pages/people.md

 She worked at the Italian Parliament from 1994 to 1996 and then as a researcher for several private and public clients.
 She was a research fellow from 2002 to 2005 and since 2006 she has been Assistant Professor of Statistics at Sapienza University.

 http://www.memotef.uniroma1.it/users/arezzo-maria-felice

+## Former members

+### Sergio De la Parra
+> Scientific Collaborator

+Sergio De la Parra joined the CVCE in September 2014.
+He has mainly been involved in the work to enhance and update the research corpus ‘Economic and Monetary Union: origins, workings and future prospects’.
+Sergio has degrees in European law (King’s College London), political science (University of Bologna) and the philology of Romance languages (Université libre de Bruxelles).
+He specialises in the law of Economic and Monetary Union and has written several articles on the new European economic governance.
+Before joining the CVCE, he worked at the European Social Observatory (OSE), the European Trade Union Institute (ETUI) and the Belgian Senate.